-- → Talk to other pharmacists who have supervised students before - → Find out about the new pharmacy course - → Find out what training is available, if any - → Check the APPEL website - → The student will be here one afternoon a week for 12 weeks try to make a plan for the 12 weeks.
+- → Talk to other pharmacists who have supervised students - → Find out what training is available - → Check the APPEL website - → The student will be here one afternoon a week for 12 weeks try to make a plan for the 12 weeks

 What action you actually took to address the area you identified for development.
 Anything you did additionally / differently to what you had planned?